 The Sondage Review

-Essays on documentary provenance, conscious legacy, and the archival record in the synthetic age.
+Essays on documentary provenance, conscious legacy, and the archival record in the synthetic age

 The Sondage Review is the essay publication of Sondage, the governance standard for scholar-guided life history recording and archival accession.
-The Review publishes invited and commissioned writing on the questions that sit at the center of Sondage's governance argument.
+It publishes invited and commissioned writing on the questions that sit at the center of Sondage's governance argument.
 How a life is documented.
 Who is permitted to document it.
 What a record must carry to be recognized as a Sondage-Certified Primary Source in an era when synthetic biography has become cheap, plausible, and unverifiable.

 The Review exists because the work Sondage is doing requires a literature.
 A governance standard without a public body of thought behind it is a brand.
 A governance standard accompanied by a serious essay practice is a field.
 We intend a field.

-Current Essays
+Current Essays in The Sondage Review

-Notes on leaving the academy, hearing voices, and following a trail.
+What the Algorithm Will Never FindNotes on leaving the academy, hearing voices, and following a trail.
+By Stephen Mucher, Ph.D. · April 2026

-A founder's note on leaving a dean's office at UCLA, walking the 2,655 mile Pacific Crest Trail with a field recorder, and what a hundred recorded conversations with strangers revealed about the lives generative AI cannot reach.
+A founder's note on leaving a dean's office at UCLA, walking the 2,655-mile Pacific Crest Trail with a field recorder, and what a hundred recorded conversations with strangers revealed about the lives generative AI cannot reach.

-A proposal for structural separation and embodied provenance in the post-Anthropogenic archive.
+The Generative Information PacketA proposal for structural separation and embodied provenance in the post-Anthropogenic archive.
+By Stephen Mucher, Ph.D. · April 2026

 The field's response to AI-generated content has been labeling.
 For a primary source archive, labeling is insufficient.
 This essay proposes a named archival instrument for structural separation and argues that the separation itself must be performed by a qualified human practitioner exercising disciplinary judgment.
-The essay introduces two terms, the Generative Information Packet and embodied provenance, and cites the February 2026 Library of Congress white paper as context.
+The essay introduces two terms, the Generative Information Packet and Embodied Provenance, and cites the February 2026 Library of Congress white paper as context.

-Editorial Lines of Inquiry
+The Sondage Review's Lines of Inquiry

 The Authentication Horizon.
 What the next decade will demand of anything claiming to be a record of a real life.
 Why provenance, chain of custody, and documented methodology are moving from the archivist's workshop to the center of public life.
 Writing on the Coalition for Content Provenance and Authenticity, cryptographic attestation, and what these developments mean for a life-history archive.
-Current essay: The Generative Information Packet.

 The Input Gap.
-The argument that generative AI can produce plausible biography only for lives that have already been documented.
+The argument that generative AI can produce plausible biography only for lives that have already been densely documented.
 What the algorithm can reach, what it cannot, and what the absence of rich primary-source material means for ordinary lives in the synthetic era.

 Geragogy and the Late-Life Mind.
 The science of how adults learn and make meaning in the second half of life.
 Writing on crystallized intelligence, narrative identity after Dan P. McAdams, life review after Robert Butler, and the developmental argument for why the Season is calibrated to the cognitive capacities of the late-life mind.